-Microchip provides online support via our web site at www.microchip.com.
-This web site is used as a means to make files and information easily available to customers.
-Accessible by using your favorite Internet browser, the web site contains the following information:
+Microchip provides online support via our WWW site at www.microchip.com.
+This website is used as a means to make files and information easily available to customers.
+Accessible by using your favorite Internet browser, the website contains the following information: